abodein/timeOmics_frontiers/Readme.md

 ## Data

-Raw data used to conduct exemple analysis.
+Raw data used to conduct example analysis.